 When inventory is written-off, it is never written back up; the cost remains at zero or the level to which it has been written-down.
 When inventory that has been written-off is subsequently used in the manufacturing process, the lower adjusted cost of the material is charged to cost of sales.
-At December 31, 2003, approximately \$8.7 million of inventory was on hand, including \$3.1 million of raw materials received from the outstanding purchase commitments (at original cost before the write-down or reserve of \$12.0 million in 2001).
 During the third quarter of 2003 approximately \$2.5 million of this inventory was scrapped.
 Management intends to retain the balance of this inventory for possible use in future orders.
-Should any of this inventory be used in the manufacturing process for customer orders, the improved gross profit will be recognized at the time the completed product is shipped and the sale is recorded.
+At December 31, 2003, approximately \$8.7 million of this inventory was on hand (at original cost).
+Should any of this inventory be used in the manufacturing process for customer orders, the improved gross profit is recognized at the time the completed product is shipped and the sale is recorded.